 Pagan Weddings (commonly referred to as handfastings) aren’t just your traditional everyday wedding.
 Everything from the venue to the bouquet has a very special symbolism that is intrinsically tied to the bride and groom and the promises they make on the day they are bound together under the Lord and Lady.

-The hardest part about planning a pagan wedding is fitting different spiritualities or religious paths into one ceremony because though they are so alike, they are vastly different in the way they honor and invoke deity.
+The hardest part of planning a pagan wedding fits different spiritualities or religious paths into one ceremony because though they are so alike, they are vastly different in the way they honor and invoke a deity.

 The first thing to remember when planning a pagan wedding is to get a clear and concise description of the bride and grooms view of their spiritualities separately, by identifying their separate paths and then having them define their vision of the practice and lifestyle once bound.
 This will help you to set the tone for the entire event.